This recipe is safe for Coumadin (warfarin) users.

 This recipe is safe for those who are sensitive to gluten.

-Most people think of corn as a vegetable, but itís actually a whole grain.
+Most people think of corn as a vegetable, but it's actually a whole grain.
 Like wheat or rice, corn has a lot of fiber, good quality fats, and carbohydrates.

 I like to make my corn chowder with russet potatoes.
 The waxy red potatoes will not thicken a soup as well as the more fragile russets, which will break down slowly to make the soup creamy.

-Melt the butter in a medium stock pot over medium low heat.
+Place the olive oil in a medium stock pot over medium heat.

-Add the minced garlic and cook for about two minutes, stirring frequently.
+Add the minced garlic and onion and cook for five minutes.

 After about ten minutes the onions will be translucent and slightly soft.

-Simmer over very low heat for about an hour.
+Simmer over very low heat for 45 minutes.
 Do not allow the soup to boil.

-Add the fresh thyme, salt and pepper and cook for fifteen minutes longer.
+Add the milk, fresh thyme, salt and pepper and cook for fifteen minutes longer.

 Amount Per Serving